aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-diagonal-gradient-to-postscript-ps/_index.md

 ---
-title: "How to Add Gradient – Diagonal Gradient in PostScript (PS) with Aspose.Page .NET"
+title: "Add Diagonal Gradient to PostScript (PS) Document with Aspose.Page .NET"
 linktitle: Add Diagonal Gradient to PostScript (PS)
 second_title: Aspose.Page .NET API
 description: "Learn how to add gradient to PostScript files, save PostScript file with A4 page size, and fill rectangle gradient using Aspose.Page for .NET."